-Since its first graduation in 1951, the Graduate School of Education and Allied Professions has awarded 10,364 master's degrees and 2,713 certificates of advanced study (as of May 2020).
-The current structure of the School consists of four departments that house 19 distinct programs of study.
+Since its first graduation in 1951, the School of Education and Human Development (formerly the Graduate School of Education and Allied Professions) has awarded 10,509 master's degrees and 2,734 certificates of advanced study (as of May 2021).
+The current structure of the School consists of three departments that house 20 distinct programs of study.
 Ten of those programs are approved by the Connecticut Office of Higher Education and the Connecticut State Department of Education for the issuance of certificates to practice those professions.
 In addition to the state certification programs, the programs of Marriage and Family Therapy and Counselor Education are nationally accredited by their professional organizations.
 The School has earned the reputation of being a model of excellence and innovation within its various professional communities.
-By engaging in continual internal program assessment, the School is able to create and maintain curricular offerings and clinical field experiences that keep the GSEAP on the leading edge of all of our disciplines.
+By engaging in continual internal program assessment, the School is able to create and maintain curricular offerings and clinical field experiences that keep the School of Education and Human Development on the leading edge of all of our disciplines.